 Erica is Chair of the Volunteer Coordination Committee.
 She is a graduate of the University of Michigan’s Taubman College of Architecture and Urban Planning, with a Bachelor of Science in Architecture, and received a Masters of Professional Studies in Real Estate from Georgetown University.
 Erica is a commercial real estate broker at Signature Associates, the leading full-service commercial real estate firm specializing in Michigan and Northwest Ohio.
 Outside of work, she enjoys traveling, playing sports and spending time with her husband Andrew and French Bulldog Hugo.

-Amy is the treasurer for Impact100 Oakland County and a co-founder of the group.
+Amy is the co-founder of Impact 100 Oakland County.
 She also serves on the Board of Trustees at Eton Academy and chairs their strategic planning committee.
 Amy has her own business consulting company, Tattrie Strategies.
 Prior to that, Amy worked for a Detroit-based consulting firm as well as held various corporate leadership positions focusing on strategic planning, business planning, communications and governmental affairs.
 She has her undergraduate degree from Michigan State University and graduate degree from Central Michigan University.
 She moved to Oakland County in 2010.

 Colleen was born and raised in Michigan.
 She is a graduate of the University of Michigan Ross School of Business with a bachelor of Business Administration.
-Currently, Colleen runs a private hedge fund, leading equity research and portfolio management.
+Currently, Colleen runs a private hedge fund, leading equity research and portfolio management and is also the treasurer of Impact 100 Oakland County.
 Outside of work, she enjoys running and spending time with her family.
-Colleen is happily married to Kyle and has two energetic boys, Parker and Cooper.
+Colleen is happily married to Kyle and has three energetic boys, Parker, Cooper and Colin.

-Danielle has 15 years experience in marketing communications, having worked in the finance, healthcare, technology and nonprofit industries.
-An avid supporter of environmental and social justice issues, she is an active volunteer with local and national environment, literacy and hunger organizations.
+Danielle has 15 years’ experience in marketing communications, having worked in the finance, healthcare, technology and nonprofit industries.
+She is the Director of Make Food Not Waste, an initiative to reduce the amount of food that goes to waste in the home.
+An avid supporter of environmental and social justice issues, she is active in local and national environment and food access projects.
 Danielle holds an MBA from Wayne State University and a B.A. in Psychology from the University of Michigan.
 She lives in Birmingham with her husband and two children.